 The Great Basement Remodel is almost complete.
 We still need a few little things like doorknobs and door stops, but it’s already being used by the family.

 RECREATE THIS ROOM

 If you are interested in finishing out your attic space and want all the details of how we created this room, here ya go! (contains affiliate links)

-Ceiling Pain: Sherwin Williams ProMar 400 in Smoky Blue (Flat finish)
+- Ceiling Paint: Sherwin Williams ProMar 400 in Smoky Blue (Flat finish)

-Flooring: Coretec 7″ wide Kingswood Oak from Carpet Express (ask for Gabriel, he’s awesome)
+- Flooring: Coretec 7″ wide Kingswood Oak from Carpet Express

-Door handles: Kwikset Cove door knobs in Venetian Bronze
+- Door handles: Kwikset Cove door knobs in Venetian Bronzes

 Like this post?
 Come see how we decorated the office area here: